 We welcome applications from all University of Glasgow students.
 If you are non-EU national you should also ensure that you can comply both with UK visa requirements and visa requirements at the host institution.
 Note that study exchange is not normally available to return to your home country.

-If you entered directly into second year it may still be possible for you to apply for an International Exchange, though the process may be different depending on which School you study in.
+If you entered your degree directly into second year it may still be possible for you to apply for the Go Abroad programme.
+The process may be different depending on which School you study with.

-E.g. Students who have attended Glasgow International College (GIC) and are now Glasgow registered students are eligible to apply with subject coordinator's approval.
+For example: Students who have attended Glasgow International College (GIC) and are now registered as students at the University of Glasgow are eligible to apply with their subject coordinator's approval.